Logotype (horse): 2014 & 2015: four and five-year-old seasons

 On his first run of 2014 Logotype finished third to Just A Way in the Nakayama Kinen on 2 March.
 Later that month he was sent to the United Arab Emirates and came home sixth behind Just A Way in the Dubai Duty Free.
-After returning to Japan he ran eighth to Harp Star in the Sapporo Kinen, sixth to Air Shakur in the Mainichi Okan and seventh to Danon Shark in the Mile Championship.
+After returning to Japan he ran eighth to Harp Star in the Sapporo Kinen, sixth to Air Saumur in the Mainichi Okan and seventh to Danon Shark in the Mile Championship.
 Despite his lack of success he earned ¥15,152,000 in Japan, equivalent to approximately $135,000.

 Logotype began his five-year-old season by running second to Lovely Day in the Nakayama Kimpai.
 After running poorly on his first race on dirt in the Negishi Stakes he returned to the turf and finished second to the filly Nuovo Record in the Nakayama Kinen before coming home fifth to Lachesis in the Osaka Hai.
 After the summer break he finished fourth to Shonan Pandora in the Sankei Sho All Comers, third to Danon Platina in the Fuji Stakes and ninth behind Maurice in the Mile Championship.
 His earnings for the year totaled ¥66,811,000 (ca. $597,000).